bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 <community>

-Once a Community PR has been created, a Bitwarden developer will perform a code review.
+Once a Community PR has been created a Bitwarden developer will perform a code review.
 While we try to this in a reasonable time frame, please understand that we have internal roadmaps and priorities that may delay this process.